Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 The song I sang on my first Friday in front of the whole company was LMFAO’s “Party Rock Anthem” (a tradition I can’t say I’ll miss).

 After that, I was part of the club.
 A club that included incredible social events, wicked smaht leadership, an evolving product, a loyal customer base, and an expensive order of biker jackets that we don’t need to talk about here.

 That first year at Vendasta I learned more about marketing than I’d learned in four years of business school.
 Jeff and I doubled the marketing team as we became one of the fastest-growing tech companies in North America.
 Conferences were a blast.
 Everyone attended our social events.
 The sales team tripled and a new CRO from Rosetown ruffled some feathers before winning us over.
-Brendan even convinced me to try my hand at being a Product Owner, which now ranks as one of his worst decisions ever.
+Brendan even convinced me to try my hand at being a product owner, which now ranks as his worst decision ever.
 Life at a start-up was thrilling!
 Fast-paced!
 Personally and professionally rewarding!

 And then my friends started moving to Toronto.

 I made the difficult decision to leave Vendasta and move to Ontario to flex my artistic muscles.
 I lived with two opera singers, taught night classes at the U of T, and wrote children’s books.
 Spoiler: it was not a lucrative lifestyle.
 Just when my bank account was looking its bleakest, my phone rang.

 “Hey Devon,” a voice said.
 “It’s Jeff Tomlin from Vendasta.
 Any chance you might consider coming back?”

 I think I played it cool, but I was beyond relieved—not just because of the moths in my wallet but also because I’d missed Vendasta.